ChristianChimi/Australian-HealthCare-Cancer/README.md

   - Calculating and plotting death ratio over the years.

 Machine Learning/Statistics:
+  - KMean:
-  - KMean to cluster similar groups by age dor uterine cancer.
+      - Cluster similar groups by age dor uterine cancer.
+      - Cluster type of cancer with similar death rate into 0,1,2 category.
+  - MLP:
+      - Use deep learning to predict mortality ratio basing on incidence for every age group.
+      - The model is trained of dataframe of a specific cluster of cancers to improve accuracy, as the death ration can have huge variety.
+      - The current year is given as input to capture the temporal improvements in cancer treatment and medical advancements over time, improving prediction accuracy.
   - ARIMA prediction of mortality and incidence for 5 future years
-  - MLP: use deep learning to predict mortality ratio basing on incidence for every age group.
-    The model learn which age group are more likely to die using incidence and death ratio, death ratio based on incidence on differents age group for the current year (given as input)